 group:usermod -aG wheel username

-Add User to Sudoers on Fedora
+Add User to Sudoers Fedora

 - Add the user to the